Criminology (CRIM)

 Crime, Criminal Justice, and the Media

 Students will critically examine the various ways in which crime and criminal justice are constructed in the media.
-They will explore crime and criminal justice representations in various media including films, television, print, and new media.
-Students will analyze how media constructions influence and shape historical and contemporary perceptions of crime and justice issues.
+They will explore crime and criminal justice representations in various news and entertainment media formats.
+Students will examine the intersections of crime, social control, and social media.
+They will analyze how media constructions influence and shape historical and contemporary perceptions of crime and justice issues.

 Level: UG